 Aurora met the musicians of el Sur Mestizo in 2016, during a trip to Chile and it was musical love at first sight.
 She finally found the sound she was looking for with : Sebastián Gárate on cajon and percussion instruments, Juan Pablo Escares on electric guitar and sound production, Jose Villegas on acoustic guitar, and Mario Troncoso on bass/baby bass, arrangements and artistic direction.
+They will be joined later by a second percussionist, Sebastian Quezada.

 In 2019, Aurora brought the musicians from Chile to Paris organizing several concerts, with the purpose of the recording a covers album, marking the birth of the project Aurora en el Sur Mestizo.
 Together they pay tribute to Afro-Peruvian and South American music with a sound identity of their own.
 Aurora’s deep voice is the perfect setting for this suave and elegant mixture of folklore and jazz.